2024 PNT Symposium

 2024 PNT Symposium Banquet Dinner Presentation

-During the banquet dinner on Monday evening, October 28th, Professor Missy Cummings of George Mason University will speak on the topic: "Advancing Aerospace Autonomy Through Self-Driving Car Failures."
+During the banquet dinner on Monday evening, October 28th, Professor Missy Cummings of George Mason University spoke on the topic: "Advancing Aerospace Autonomy Through Self-Driving Car Failures."

 Professor Missy Cummings